-Then after we compile a list of all the possible yachts that are within your criteria, next, we’ll hit the road, and look at the boats on our list!
-You can try them out and see if it feel right or not, I will continue to recommend yachts until we find the right one for you.
-We will investigate every inch of the yacht and get an understanding of the condition.
+Then after we compile a list of all the possible boats that are within your criteria, next, we’ll hit the road, and look at the boats on our list!
+You can try them out and see if it feel right or not, I will continue to recommend boats until we find the right one for you.
+We will investigate every inch of the boat and get an understanding of the condition.

 Making An Offer